The problem with the word ‘hypnosis’ is thatit’s often used to point to both the way in which the process is induced and its results and methods.

 After that we ascend to 'higher' needs and a higher, more fulfilling sense of happiness is found.
 We proceed this way until we reach the last level where 'peak experiences' of profound love and understanding are felt.

-we feel more whole, more alive, self-sufficient and yet part of the bigger world around us.
+When we reach the self-actualisation levelwe feel more whole, more alive, self-sufficient and yet part of the bigger world around us.
 This is the highest state of 'happiness' that we can experience.

 Can we be happy all the time?